Ask CancerCare questions tagged “Doctor-Patient Communication

-For Breast Cancer
+For Any Cancer Diagnosis

-Q. My mother is 85 and was told she has stage 3 breast cancer.
+My mother is 85 and was told she has stage 3 cancer.
 She doesn't seem to understand exactly what is going on and is passive.
 We're not that pleased with her doctors.
 I don't want to be pushy, but how can we help her?

 A.